IBM/SALMON/README.md

 aligning LLM-based AI agents with enhanced supervision efficiency, improved controllability, and scalable oversight. -->

-SALMON is a new RLAIF paradigm for self-aligning langauge models from scratch, using only a small set of human-defined principles as guidance.
+SALMON is a new RLAIF paradigm for self-aligning language models from scratch, using only a small set of human-defined principles as guidance.
 Central to our approach is a principle-following reward model.
 Trained on synthetic preference data, this model can generate reward scores based on arbitrary human-defined principles.
 For comprehensive details and insights, we kindly direct you to our [paper](https://arxiv.org/abs/2310.05910).